mudler/edgevpn/README.md

 EdgeVPN needs only a config, or a token to connect machines to a network.

-To generate a config, do:
+To generate a config run:

 ```bash
 # Generate a new config file and use it later as EDGEVPNCONFIG
 $ edgevpn -g > config.yaml
 ```

-OR for a token:
+OR to generate a portable token:

 ```bash
 $ EDGEVPNTOKEN=$(edgevpn -g -b)